Lucrecious/imj/README.md

-# ImJSON - an immediate mode JSON reader and writer
+# imJSON - an immediate mode JSON reader and writer
-ImJSON is a simple, small and portable immediate mode library for reading and writing JSON files.
+imJSON is a simple, small and portable immediate mode library for reading and writing JSON files.

 Here's a sample:
 ```c